nguyendhst/HK231-Specialized-Project/documentation/report/methodology.md

 - Version 0.1.0 release: 05/11/2023
     - The version 0.1.0 release is the first release of the project that can be evaluated by users.
 The version 0.1 release will include:
 		- Fully functional visual DnD editor.
-		- Workflow UI that allows users to create and manage their workflows.
-		- Application deployment to a cloud service provider.
 		- User authentication and authorization.

 - MVP release: 11/12/2023
 	- The MVP release is the final release of the project.
 The MVP release will include:
 		- Fully functional visual DnD editor.
 		- Workflow DnD Editor that allows users to visually model their workflows.
-		- Business Logic Execution Engine that allows users to execute their workflows.

 {{< mermaid >}}
 gantt